Pulgasari/aufbau/store/README.md

 # @aufbau/store

-a reactive, typed, multi-key store. built for the case plain signals handle
-badly: state that is many keys of different types at once. zero-dependency — its own small reactive core, no preact.
+a reactive, typed, multi-key store. built for state that is many keys of different types at once.

 ## the shape